NewthanGuy/CMDV5/README.md

 CmdV3 IS the Last Version of the cmd.bat series To be Coded by Kabecinha11

 If you see a Green gnf then thats Hildaboo and fake

+the anti scam guy is the real me in 3.11 uservm